Syria (region): Syria

 Several sources indicate that the name Syria itself is derived from Luwian term "Sura/i", and the derivative ancient Greek name: Σύριοι, Sýrioi, or Σύροι, Sýroi, both of which originally derived from Aššūrāyu (Assyria) in northern Mesopotamia, modern-day Iraq However, during the Seleucid Empire, this term was also applied to The Levant, and henceforth the Greeks applied the term without distinction between the Assyrians of Mesopotamia and Arameans of the Levant.

 The oldest attestation of the name 'Syria' is from the 8th century BC in a bilingual inscription in Hieroglyphic Luwian and Phoenician.
 In this inscription, the Luwian word Sura/i was translated to Phoenician ʔšr "Assyria."
 For Herodotus in the 5th century BC, Syria extended as far north as the Halys (the modern Kızılırmak River) and as far south as Arabia and Egypt.

 The name 'Syria' derives from the ancient Greek name for Assyrians, Σύριοι Syrioi, which the Greeks applied without distinction to various Near Eastern peoples living under the rule of Assyria.
 Modern scholarship confirms the Greek word traces back to the cognate Ἀσσυρία, Assyria.

 The classical Arabic pronunciation of Syria is Sūriya (as opposed to the Modern Standard Arabic pronunciation Sūrya).
 That name was not widely used among Muslims before about 1870, but it had been used by Christians earlier.
 According to the Syriac Orthodox Church, "Syrian" meant "Christian" in early Christianity.
 In English, "Syrian" historically meant a Syrian Christian such as Ephrem the Syrian.
 Following the declaration of Syria in 1936, the term "Syrian" came to designate citizens of that state, regardless of ethnicity.
 The adjective "Syriac" (suryāni سُرْيَانِي) has come into common use since as an ethnonym to avoid the ambiguity of "Syrian".

 Currently, the Arabic term Sūriya usually refers to the modern state of Syria, as opposed to the historical region of Syria.

+Before 1918, the term 'Syria' described the geographical region of Bilad Ash-Shām.
+With the introduction of the Mandate System and the emergence of the modern state Syria, the term 'Greater Syria' emerged to distinguish between Bilad Ash-Shām and Syria.